Pitmov/PartyPlanner/README.md

 Demo is here - https://pitmov.github.io/PartyPlanner/

+Also you can use ctrl+h to show and hide ngrx-store-logger panel.
+And ctrl+m to change it position on screen.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.